 The application process at the University of Oxford involves the following steps:

-Oxford Application Deadlines & Timeline for 2025-26 Intake
+Oxford Application Deadlines for 2025-26 Intake

 If you're planning to apply to Oxford for the 2025-26 intake, note that deadlines are strict and set well in advance of your intended start date.
 Undergraduate applicants must submit their applications via UCAS by October 15, 2025.
 Postgraduate deadlines vary by course but generally fall between early January and March.